sheaivey/react-axios/README.md

 # react-axios
 Axios Component for React with child function callback.
-This is intended to allow for in view async requests.
+This is intended to allow in render async requests.

 ## Features